November 7, 2025

 When comparing bids, ensure each one includes the exact scope of work so that you can evaluate them fairly and accurately.
 Avoid anyone who refuses to provide estimates in writing.

 Once you’ve chosen a contractor, fill out a clear, complete agreement.
-The employment contract template or HVAC contract is designed for exactly this purpose: outlining scope, payment, materials, warranties, and deadlines in plain language.
+The employment contract or HVAC contract is designed for exactly this purpose: outlining scope, payment, materials, warranties, and deadlines in plain language.

 If your renovation involves more than just HVAC, for example, kitchen or structural upgrades, a broader home improvement contract can help you document labor, materials, and deadlines across the entire project.
 And if you’re hiring an individual rather than a company, pairing the project contract with an independent contractor agreement helps clarify roles, liability, and responsibilities from the beginning.